graphql/graphql-spec/Section 3 -- Type System.md

 their type can be Scalar, Object, Enum, Interface, or Union, or any wrapping type whose base type is one of those five.

-For example, a interface may describe a required field and types such as `Person` or `Business` may then implement this interface.
+For example, an interface may describe a required field and types such as `Person` or `Business` may then implement this interface.

 ```